krishvsoni/Introduction-To-Git-Github/README.md

 ## Repository Contents

-1. `Addition.C`: This is a simple C program that demonstrates the addition of two numbers.
+1. `file.c`: This is a simple C program that demonstrates the addition of two numbers.
 It serves as a practice exercise to understand the workflow of making changes, committing them, and pushing to a remote repository.

 2. `README.md`: This file provides essential information about the repository, workshop, and instructions for getting started.